How should you prepare financially for little ones joining the family?

 Insurance can play a major role in your lives when you have a growing family.
 Here are some ideas about how insurance can help to mitigate some of the most serious risks families face:

-Review your health insurance coverage
+Check your health insurance coverage

 If you’re welcoming a new child to your family, talk with your health plan administrator about the effective date of coverage upon birth or adoption.
 For pregnancy and delivery, review what is covered and what expenses you would be responsible for.

-Children will need regular checkups, vaccinations, and care during illnesses.
+Children need regular checkups, vaccinations, and care during illnesses.
 Take some time to understand the maximum amounts you could be responsible for through copays and coinsurance.

-Look at life insurance
+Look into life insurance

 How will your child be provided for if one or both parents die?
 Life insurance can help replace income that would be lost if a parent dies unexpectedly.